-As part of the continuous initiative to provide an inclusive teaching and learning environment for the University, Instructional Support is pleased to announce the availability of a new tool within Blackboard: Ally.
+As part of the strategic priority to provide an inclusive teaching and learning environment for the University, faculty should be aware of a powerful tool within Blackboard: Ally.
 Ally provides you guidance on how to correct accessibility issues with your digital course content, which means your learning materials will work better on mobile phones and tablets as well as with assistive technologies.
-Not only will content be more accessible for those with identified or self-disclosed disabilities, but your students will also be able to download “alternative formats” of your files by clicking the dropdown icon next to the file name, and choosing a version of the file most appropriate for their device and need.
+Not only will content be more accessible for those with identified or self-disclosed disabilities, but ALL of your students will also be able to download “alternative formats” of your files by clicking the dropdown icon next to the file name, and choosing a version of the file most appropriate for their device and need.
 Opening up opportunities to engage with content in a variety of modalities can enhance their learning experience and engage them in new ways!

 To learn more about Ally in your course, continue to peruse the information we've gathered for you on these pages.
 If you would like additional information or assistance with accessibility concerns, please reach out to us at email@example.com.